paul-ollis/clippets/docs/file_format.rst

 Group and tag names
 -------------------

-Group names start in in the first column (*i.e.* the line mst not be indented).
+Group names start in in the first column (*i.e.* the line must not be indented).
 Group names can contain most characters, but it recommended that you stick with letters, digits, spaces, underscores and dashes.
 If you follow this rule then you will not have issues with future versions